 To All Masses Readers.
 You are urged to buy books through "The Masses Book Store," which is the name given this page.
 Here is an interesting assortment, many books being new.
 The Masses has made arrangements with the publishers to offer these books to you.
-You pay no more-often less-for books purchased through us than from dealers and your patronage will assist us in the great problem of publishing the Masses without loss.
+You pay no more-without loss.
 No one is trying to make money out of the Masses, but we do want its receipts to pay the cost of publishing.
 If you want any book, whether listed here or not, ask us for it.
 Address "The Masses," 142 W. 23rd St., New York.
 Send check, money order or postage.
 Notice: When the price is given "Net" please add five per cent. to the published price, to cover cost of mailing.
 If west of the Mississippi add 10 per cent.